dkulsh/techwiddeep/content/english/blog/books/perfect-interview.md

 ![Image](/images/books/perfect-interview/achievements-modesty.jpg)

-I’ve seen candidates boast early—it comes off as arrogant.
-Studies show revealing accomplishments later enhances likability, portraying modesty.
+Have you ever been in an interview where a candidate jumped straight into bragging about their achievements?
+I’ve seen it many times—it's kinda a showoff.

+Again we have studies.
+A person is more likable when they mention their accomplishment towards the end.

-If strengths emerge naturally, you appear humble.
+>If strengths emerge naturally, you appear humble.

-After addressing strengths and weaknesses, it’s important to consider how to handle mistakes during the interview.
+Think about it - **if someone mentions their strengths too soon, then they seem boastful.
+However, if they let their strengths emerge naturally, they are seen as modest**.

+Kids - wait to let the person know that you single-handedly saved the day.

 ---